WPI-DataPipelineMQP/Biomedical-Analysis-DataPipeline/README.md

 $ pip install gevent
 ```

-- In a terminal separate from the redis server, run the following command
+- After the redis server is running successfully, navigate to the mqp_project directory in a terminal separate from the redis server.
+Run the following command

 ```console
 $ python -m celery -A mqp_project worker --loglevel=info